baendlorel/colorful-titlebar/README.md

 ## ⚠️ Notes

-- The extension modifies VS Code's workspace settings
+- The extension modifies VS Code's workspace settings for basic color functionality
+- **Gradient features modify VS Code's core CSS files** and may trigger integrity warnings
 - Different projects will have consistent colors based on your hash source choice
 - Colors automatically adapt to your current theme (light/dark)
+- Gradient overlays are automatically backed up and can be safely removed
+- VS Code may show "corrupted" warnings when using gradient features - this is expected and safe

 ## 📄 License